polotent/food_order_service/README.md

 ```
 ## Usage
 ### Configuration
-Currently there is only development prototype with hardcoded settings.
-In production all needed settings would be moved to environment variables.

 Create 'delivery_food' database in PostreSQL.
 Create 'django' user with 'django' password and provide rights operate with database.

 ### Launching